 Cache Admin¶

-django-cachex provides a Django admin interface for inspecting and managing caches.
-It allows you to browse cache keys, view their values, and perform operations like adding, editing, and deleting cache entries.
+django-cachex provides a Django admin interface for browsing cache keys, viewing values, and adding, editing, or deleting entries.

 Installation¶